inmation/WebStudio-docs/ReferenceDocs/widgets/chart/README.md

 # Chart

-The chart is an advanced chart widget.
-The ability to display multiple axes (both x and y) means Web Chart is a great way to illustrate a lot of information within limited space and allow new insight to the data you may have otherwise missed.
+The chart is feature rich plot widget.
+The ability to display multiple axes (both x and y) means Web Chart is a great way to present a lot of information within a limited space.
+It allows trends and patterns in the data to be visualized thus providing insight into details that might otherwise be missed.

 Multiple x-axis support enables different time period comparisons.
 Diverse production data can be added to a single graph, making the comparison of critical outliers much easier by removing the need to switch between graphs.
 Multiple y-axis support enables different scale comparison.
 Variables with different scales can have a strong relation, e.g. temperature and humidity.
 Thanks to multi y-axis support these relations can now be easily illustrated.
 Combination of both multi x and y-axis makes Web Chart a powerful tool for chart plotting, analysis and trend exploration.